 - Ransomware appears in 10% of breaches—more than double from last year

 - 85% of breaches involved a human element

 - 61% of breaches involved credential data

 In the Global Cyber Alliance’s Cyber Trends 2021 event, Phillip Larbey, Verizon’s Managing Principal, Investigative Response & Threat Intelligence, presented data from the report and provided context and insight.
-One of these dealt with the trend of a phishing campaign followed up by an actual phone call.
-On the fraudulent call, it was suggested that the email recipient open the email.
-Given the immediacy and pressure of another person asking them to click on the phishy email in real time, very often the victim would click and as a result, the pernicious payload was released on the network.
+One of these dealt with the trend of a phishing campaign followed by a phone call.
+On the fraudulent call, the phisher urged the email recipient open the email.
+Given the immediacy and pressure of another person asking them to click on the phishy email in real time, very often the victim would click; as a result, the pernicious payload was released on the network.
 This wire fraud tactic ushers in a new flavor of spear phishing exploit that integrates a targeted, socially engineered email AND phone call.